 Sports Management 3 cr.
 This course will provide students with an introduction to the planning, organizing and management of sports organizations and facilities.
 This course provides the student with an overview of the sports industry, as well as issues encountered by managers.
 The course will emphasize how management techniques can be applied to effectively address these issues.

-HEHP 290 Internship I 3 cr.
+HEHP 290 Health & Human Performance Internship 3 cr.
+(0+0+9)

-This course offers students the opportunity to apply the academic knowledge gained from the classroom to a work environment.
-By completing internships, students will be involved in emerging workplace trends and enhance their employability.
-Internships will be directly related to career goals in the areas of health, fitness, sports medicine, and sports management.
-Students are accepted for an internship according to the following criteria: a) The student must attain a minimum of 2.5 cumulative grade point average. b) The student must have completed HEHP 160 and HEHP 239. c) The student must be accepted for internship by the department dean and internship supervisor.
-Prerequisite(s): HEHP 160 and HEHP 239.
+This course offers students the opportunity to apply the academic knowledge gained in the classroom to a work environment.
+The 135-hour internship will be directly related to career goals in the areas of health, fitness, sports medicine, and sports management.
+By completing the internship, students will be involved in emerging workplace trends and enhance their employability.
+Students wishing to transfer their internship credits to a four-year baccalaureate program should consult the college or university to which they wish to transfer.
+Prerequisite(s): Applicants must attain a minimum of 2.5 cumulative grade point average.
+Applicants must have completed HEHP 160 and HEHP 239.
+Applicants must comply with the Ocean County College Internship Guidelines and complete an Internship Application.